theteatoast/myrad-docs/docs/index.md

 - [Tokenomics](./tokenomics) - Token economics and distribution
 - [Vision](./vision) - Understand our long-term vision
 - [Strategy & Roadmap](./strategy-roadmap) - Our development roadmap
+- [Walk Through](./demo) – A step by step guide to using the platform

 ## Quick Links